-Numerous houses along Twarda street in Warszawa were hit after Luftwaffes actions in September 1939.
-In the right top of the picture, there is a high building of the PAST company at Zielna street.
+Numerous houses along Twarda Street in Warszawa were hit after the Luftwaffe's actions in September 1939.
+In the top right of the picture is a high building of the PAST company at Zielna Street.
 The church (Plac Grzybowski nr.
 3-5) with two towers lost its roof but the house next to it, a five-story building (Plac Grzybowski nr.
-7) was fully demolished in the same degree as adjacent houses Twarda 1 and Twarda 3.
-All bombed by German Luftwaffe at the same air raid.
+7) was fully demolished to the same degree as adjacent houses Twarda 1 and Twarda 3.
+All were bombed by the German Luftwaffe in the same air raid.

 Twarda 3 exists no more.
-It was wiped out by the German Luftwaffe during the first week of war in September 1939.
+It was wiped out by the German Luftwaffe during the first week of the war in September 1939.
 The house where my grandparents lived was the second house from the entrance of Twarda 3 in the courtyard.
-The asterisk * in the picture shows the location of my grandparent balcony (1st floor) in apartment number 79.
+The asterisk * and red dot in the picture show the location of my grandparent's balcony (1st floor) in apartment number 79.

 Nobody knows nowadays where my grandparent's house was.
 Few things such a trivial thing as their phone number 128 40 and that my grandmother's flowers occupied the entire balcony survived in the memory of my "aunt Marysia".
 Actually unimportant things to remember but it feels somehow nice to know.
 Otherwise, it will just be data from databases on their deportations to Treblinka (Gabriel and Helena Rozental).